Teneo: 2018–2020

+2021–2022

 In February 2021, Teneo acquired the UK restructuring business unit of Deloitte.
 At time of rating, Moody's ruled this partially debt-funded acquisition as 'moderate credit positive', decreasing debt-to-EBITDA from 6.5x to 6.1x.
 Teneo's overall rating remained at B2.
 In August 2021, Teneo acquired the executive search firm Anna Whitlam People.
 In December 2021, Teneo hired Gaby Sulzberger as the firm's chair of global ESG practice.
 Sulzberger previously served as CFO of several companies and CEO of a private company.

 In March 2021, The Times reported on an understanding that Craig Oliver, then a Teneo employee and former cabinet member of David Cameron, had promoted Greensill Capital, a former Teneo client.
 At the time, Cameron was accused of performing lobbying activities on behalf of Greensill and Teneo had three of Cameron's former colleagues on staff as advisors.
 In response, Teneo refuted that Oliver had lobbied for Greensill to "anyone in government".
 Oliver left Teneo in October 2021.

-On June 24, 2021, it was reported by the Financial Times that Chairman and CEO Declan Kelly had inappropriately touched six women at a Global Citizen charity fundraising event in May of that year.
-An investigation was launched, and Kelly was removed from his role on Global Citizen’s board the following day, chaired by Christopher Stadler, an investor responsible for managing CVC Capital Partners’s stake in Teneo.
-During this time, other sources additionally alleged that Kelly was engaged in an affair with a subordinate executive.
+On June 24, 2021, it was reported by the Financial Times that chairman and CEO Declan Kelly had inappropriately touched six women at a Global Citizen charity fundraising event in May of that year.
+An investigation was launched, and Kelly was removed from his role on Global Citizen's board the following day, chaired by Christopher Stadler, an investor responsible for managing CVC Capital Partners’s stake in Teneo.
 On June 25, Teneo was reported to have held a call with its UK-based senior advisors, General Motors had dropped Teneo as its public relations advisor and a senior managing director had resigned from the company.
 On June 29, it was announced that Declan Kelly had resigned from Teneo and the role of chairman and CEO had been taken up by co-founder Paul Keary.
-Shortly thereafter, Ursula Burns was appointed as chairwomen of Teneo.
+In July 2021, Ursula Burns was appointed as chairwomen of Teneo.

 In 2021, Teneo was ranked 19th on the Global Top 250 PR Agency Ranking.

 In March 2022, Teneo acquired KPMG's restructuring business in Bermuda to bring Teneo's Financial Advisory business to a headcount of over 350.
-In June, Teneo acquired a majority stake in Washington, D.C.-based strategy and communications company WestExec Advisors, which follows a minority stake taken by Teneo in 2021.
+In June, Teneo acquired a majority stake in Washington, D.C.–based strategy and communications company WestExec Advisors, which follows a minority stake taken by Teneo in 2021.
 WestExec Advisors will continue to operate as an independent brand.

+In September 2022, Teneo extended its contract with golfer Shane Lowry.